Florence’s Secret Bakeries: Where to Find Late-Night Pastries

 If you like your baked goods on the savory side, you can have:

-- Una schiacciata: Plain pizza dough with lots of salt;
+• Una schiacciata: Plain pizza dough with lots of salt.

-- Una pizzetta: A mini pizza with a variety of delicious toppings
+• Una pizzetta: A mini pizza with a variety of delicious toppings.

 If you have a sweet tooth, you can’t go wrong with one of the below:

-- Un cornetto: Italy’s take on the croissant
+• Un cornetto: Italy’s take on the croissant.

-- Un bombolone: A fried pastry similar to a donut
+• Un bombolone: A fried pastry similar to a donut.

-- Una ciambella: A light cake that goes great with coffee
+• Una ciambella: A light cake that goes great with coffee.

 As if it wasn’t already delicious enough, sweet pastries can also be filled.
-Add any of the following to your baked good of choice:

-- Alla crema pasticcera: with pastry cream
+• Alla crema pasticcera: With pastry cream.

-- Alla crema chantilly: with whipped cream
+• Alla crema chantilly: With whipped cream.

-- Alla Nutella: with the chocolate hazelnut spread universally recognized as a synonym of happiness
+• Alla Nutella: With the chocolate hazelnut spread universally recognized as a synonym of happiness.

 And don’t forget your per favore (please) and grazie (thank you).

-To put it all together, one example order would be: un cornetto alla Nutella, per favore.
+To put it all together, one example order would be: Un cornetto alla Nutella, per favore.
 Grazie!

 One last thing: be prepared to pay in cash.
 So if you have some spare coins dancing around in your pocket, use them now.
-Prices vary from €1 to €1.50 per item.

-Where to Find Secret Bakeries in Florence
+Where to find secret bakeries in Florence

 Congratulations, you’re now ready to test your skills around the city!
 There are so many things to try and so many places to discover that it will be difficult to stop right after the first secret bakery.